truongpt/video_watermarking/Readme.md

 - Input watermark file in encoder is same as output watermark file at decoder.

 # Reference
-- The agorithm is implemented base oon [JM Reference Software](http://iphome.hhi.de/suehring/tml)
+- The agorithm is implemented base on [JM Reference Software](http://iphome.hhi.de/suehring/tml)
 - Refer https://vcostudy.com/2018/04/25/che-dau-du-lieu-bang-motion-vector/